pimoroni/flotilla-pre/linux/README.md

 The new Daemon and Flotilla Dock Firmware speak 115200baud serial instead of 9600, they both need updating together.

-To update your Dock, run the update script in the firmware folder and follow the instructions.
+To update your Dock, run the update_firmware script and follow the instructions.

 #Launching Flotilla/Rockpool